batatas-fritas/scp-294/README.md

 There is also a **random mode**: Random mode does not allow you to choose the drink you want.
 Players must use the command '.scp294' and they will receive a random drink.
 This option is toggleable from the config.
 ## Adding your own drinks
 You create your own drinks and modify existing ones through the drinks config.
 Assuming default values, this config is located in .../EXILED/Configs/Drinks. *Note: the path and file name is also customizable through the original config*.
 To create your own drinks simply **add** to the list by copying and pasting an existing one as a base and change its values.
 Here's a [template](#template) you can copy.
+You can also find a list of every EffectType, ZoneType, RoomType that you will need to use while creating your drinks in this [section](#resources)
 ## This is a list with every default prompt and its respective drink.
 Keep in mind that everything is customizable.
 | Prompt   |  Result drink  |
 | :------: | :------------: |